Hello and welcome to my site.

 That should allow you to get a 25% ROI every month.
 The minimum amount to invest is $100.

-It is pretty good returns, but does it live up to the promises?
+It is a pretty good return, but does it live up to the promises?

 When something seems too good to be true, my recommendation is to take all the promises with a grain of salt, in other words, be skeptical.